 Does using a power bank damage your phone battery?

 In conclusion, what will damage your phone battery are substandard power banks.
 So what should you do?
 Avoid buying ridiculously cheap, nameless and faceless portable chargers, especially if you own a good quality smartphone.
-Those items are usually of substandard quality and are more likely to damage your phone battery.
+Those items are usually of substandard quality and are more likely to damage your cell phone battery.

 It is simple logic: if your smartphone is worth anything to you, you should be using good quality accessories with it, especially when it comes to power and battery charging accessories.
 Also note that using a damaged portable battery can result in problems for your phone.
 If you power bank begins to bulge, that is an indication that it has a swollen battery.
 Danger.
 Stop using that portable battery to avoid damage to your phone and your person.
 You don’t want a fire outbreak on your hands.

 Lastly, when buying a power bank for use with your devices, be sure to check the power ratings to confirm that it discharges voltage and power that is specified for your phone.
 This is important.